teddygroves/bibat/README.md

+# cookiecutter-cmdstanpy

-# cookiecutter-cmdstanpy: a template for one-off cmdstanpy projects
+## A template for one-off cmdstanpy projects.

 So you have a nice idea about how to model some data, but your intended model can't easily be implemented with a generic solution like